 US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

-Aberdeen Standard Physical Silver Shares ETF
+Aberdeen Physical Silver Shares ETF

 Physical silver bullion exposure — backed by allocated silver bars held in vaulted storage.